 “The great religious leaders of the world such as Muhammad, Confucius, and the Reformers, as well as philosophers including Socrates, Plato, and others, received a portion of God’s light.
 Moral truths were given to them by God to enlighten whole nations and to bring a higher level of understanding to individuals. . . .
 Our message therefore is one of special love and concern for the eternal welfare of all men and women, regardless of religious belief, race, or nationality, knowing that we are truly brothers and sisters.

-It must be acknowledged that there are profound, irreconcilable doctrinal differences between Islam and the restored gospel.
+It must be acknowledged that there are profound, irreconcilable doctrinal differences between Islam and the church of Jesus Christ of Latter-Day Saints.
 The fundamental claims of the two religions cannot both be true.

 Although Muhammad received light from God to teach moral truths to his followers and bring them to a higher understanding, we believe that “the testimony of Jesus is the spirit of prophecy” (Revelation 19:10). …Faithful Muslims, like faithful Latter-day Saints, believe in “standing for something.”
 In the spiritually starved world in which we live, it is good to know that in many lands the call goes out publicly five times a day from thousands of minarets, announcing the truth for all to hear: “Allahhu akbar!
 Allahu akbar!” (“God is great!
 God is great!”)
 Latter-day Saints can be thankful that this message is being proclaimed.”

-I grappled with the idea on one hand that there was truth or ‘the light of Christ’ in all religions and creeds but not the fullness of truth that Mormonism had, and that other people’s spiritual experiences were valid and real.
+I grappled with the idea on one hand that there is truth or ‘the light of Christ’ in all religions and creeds but not the fullness of truth that Mormonism had, and that other people’s spiritual experiences were valid and real.
 But on the other hand, Mormonism had not only the most truth but all of the truth and that our spiritual experiences exceeded those of other faiths, because otherwise what would be the difference?
 This idea led me to feel deeply arrogant and prideful.
 Who am I to think that my God is the true one and every other God people are worshiping is an illusion or is only slightly true?
-The hubris of my spiritual experience trumps yours is unfair in my eyes.
+The hubris of my spiritual experience trumps yours is not only unfair, but immoral, in my opinion.

 Epistemology uses the outsider test (popularized by author John W Loftus) to help people see that their reasons for believing are no different from the reasons used by those from other religions, and thus not a reliable method to judge which religion is true.
 An example would be, “If the Hindu and the Christian both use faith to become confident about different gods being real, how can faith help me to determine which is real?”
 This method has helped me to be more empathetic to those with opposing world views.
 I can now understand how they came to hold those beliefs.

 My personal experience has been one of receiving personal spiritual witnesses throughout my lifetime.
 Some during my teenage years, many during my time as a missionary in Dallas Texas, and others into my adulthood.
 Some of these experiences were profound.
 I have had many dreams that are spiritual in nature.
 Dreams that I would put in the sublime, non-ordinary dream category.
 I have prayed to know certain truth claims and have felt what one would describe as the Holy Ghost in response.
-I say all of this to also point out that the average Jew, Hindu, Muslim, Jehovah’s Witness, Seventh Day Adventist.
-Buddhist, Taoist, have also recorded similar experiences in relation to their religious beliefs.
-Epistemology helped me realize that although those experiences are real in the truest sense of the word real, they do not necessarily provide evidence that my God belief system is the true system or proof that I’m following the true God.
+I say all of this to also point out that the average Jew, Hindu, Muslim, Jehovah’s Witness, Seventh Day Adventist, Buddhist, Taoist, have also recorded similar experiences in relation to their religious beliefs.
+Epistemology helped me realize that although those experiences are real in the truest sense of the word real (objectively true to my subjective experience), they do not necessarily provide evidence that my God’s belief system is the true system or proof that I’m following the true God.

 Is it possible to believe in something that brings you happiness that is not necessarily true?
 I’m sure of it.
 Does it matter if something is really true?
 I’m not sure.
 But being honest about the reliability of the method of finding truth is important.
 How one comes to know something, not really why or what, but how, is now a more profound part of my world view.
 In the end, all I know is that I know nothing.